walterhiggins/WMPJS/book-outline.md

 The editor I use for screenshots in this book is called gedit.
 I chose gedit for use in this book because:

-* It is cross-platform - that is - it runs on Windows and Linux. gedit also runs on older versions of Mac OS (up to version 10.5) but I recommend using TextWrangler for Mac OS.
+* It is cross-platform: it runs on Windows and Linux. gedit also runs on older versions of Mac OS (up to version 10.5) but I recommend using TextWrangler for Mac OS.
 * It is light-weight and easy to use.
 It installs quickly, doesn't take up much disk space and doesn't have a whole lot of features you'll need to learn.
 It's got just enough features to get started in programming.
 * It has a Disk Explorer Pane which shows the folders with which you'll be working.
 This can be really handy when you want to quickly browse the folders for files to edit.
 * It is free to use.
 It won't cost you to download and it won't nag you to upgrade to a paid version.